NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Material and methods

-As shown in the pipeline (Fig. \ref{fig:pipeline}), the training data generation consisted of one part for the dipole inversion and one for the background field removal (local field and total field respectively in Fig. \ref{fig:trainingdataset}).
+As shown in the pipeline (Fig. \ref{fig:pipeline}), the training data generation was split into two parts: the dipole inversion and the background field removal (local field and total field respectively in Fig. \ref{fig:trainingdataset}).
 The dipole inversion training data were generated applying the QSM forward operation to the hybrid brains.
 For the background field removal problem, a random number of around 100 elliptical external sources (Fig. \ref{fig:backgroundfielddata}), simulating large susceptibility sources such as air (susceptibility value around 9.2 ppm), whose size is randomly sampled around one-tenth of the brain volume.
-The simulated background field sources were placed randomly around the synthetic brain before convolving it with the QSM forward model (Fig. 1 and 3).
+The simulated background field sources were placed randomly around the synthetic brain before convolving it with the QSM forward model (Fig. \ref{fig:pipeline} and \ref{fig:backgroundfielddata}). \\

+In our previous work (DeepQSM \cite{DBLP:journals/neuroimage/BollmannRKBOPOL19}) we showed that the QSM dipole inversion can be solved with neural networks trained purely on simulated data containing simple shapes such as cubes and spheres.
+However, it was shown later \cite{https://doi.org/10.1002/nbm.4292} that the simulated data in DeepQSM were not representing brain data well enough and here we improved the training data generation by using more sophisticated and complex brain-like structures that better match the real data distributions in brain scans.